siyasathaye/power-outage-analysis/README.md

 > **What factors and characteristics contribute to long-lasting power outages, and can we predict whether an outage will last more than 24 hours using information available at the time the outage begins?**

 Major, long-lasting power outages can result in substantial economic, social, and safety costs.
-Understanding what causes this severe outages is essential for power companies so they're better able to inform prevention strategies, infrastructure investment, and emergency response planning.
+Understanding what causes these severe outages is essential for power companies so they're better able to inform prevention strategies, infrastructure investment, and emergency response planning.

 To explore this question, we clean and preprocess the original dataset and focus our analysis on the columns most relevant to outage severity, cause, and relevant characteristics of each outage.
 Our working dataset has 1534 rows and we will focus our analysis on the following columns: